 Committed to Our Neighbors in Maine

 From emergency water relief for communities in need, to conservation initiatives, to educational opportunities, we do our best to support our neighbors where we live and work.
 The COVID-19 pandemic has been no exception.
-In response to this national emergency, Poland Spring and Nestlé Waters North America have continued to support the community in Maine and across the country.
+In response to this national emergency, Poland Spring has continued to support the community in Maine and across the country.

 - The Maine Tourism Relief Fund founded by Poland Spring and the Maine Tourism Association was recently created to provide grants to companies experiencing hardship from business closures due to COVID-19.
 We have committed to giving $100,000 to the fund, which will benefit small Maine businesses in the tourism industry and their employees.